 Is breakfast the most important meal of the day?
-I’m not the best breakfast-eater out there, I tend to skip breakfast more often than not.
+I tend to skip breakfast more often than not.
 But I do have favorite breakfast foods, among the top ten is muesli.
 What the heck is muesli?

 Muesli is a cereal developed by the Swiss, packed full of energy, so you can swish around the Alps on skis… or something.
 Unlike granola, muesli is based on raw rolled oats with other ingredients including grains, fresh or dried fruits, seeds and nuts, mixed with milk or yogurt.